No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 Further, animals often got into tombs to devour the bodies lying there, especially if they had not yet been preserved with spices.
 Such desecration of the body was considered a terrible judgment from God (2 Kings 9:33-37).
 As a result the body was embalmed quickly and a hewn stone, probably weighing about two tons, was rolled in a small trench in front of the tomb.

 One has to be impressed that Jesus’ enemies understood His predictions of His coming suffering better than Jesus’ disciples did.
 The Sanhedrin knew that Jesus was not talking about His soul or spirit rising again; they probably thought that His soul was going to Hell.
-At any rate there was no way that they could stop Jesus’ soul from escaping the tomb, no matter how many stones or guards they used.
-The Jewish political leaders were concerned about preventing the appearance of a bodily resurrection.
+At any rate, there was no way that they could stop Jesus’ soul from escaping the tomb, no matter how many stones or guards they used.
+A resurrection of the soul/spirit only would have meant nothing to the Jewish leaders.
+The Jewish leaders were concerned about preventing the appearance of a bodily resurrection.

 The Quiet Interlude